 That's a narrower target than most guides admit.
 A board that's too soft becomes a wet noodle the moment you gain speed.
 A board that's too stiff punishes every sloppy turn.
 And a board marketed as "beginner to advanced" is usually mediocre at both.

 We picked six boards.
 Three are classic beginner shapes — flat or rocker profiles, soft flex, true twins.
-Three are less obvious choices that work for beginners under specific conditions.
-Every spec below comes from our PTO product reviews.
-No guessing.
+Three are less obvious choices that only work for beginners under specific conditions — and one of those, we'll flag up front, isn't really a beginner board at all.
+Most of the specs below come straight from our PTO product reviews; where we haven't put a board on snow ourselves, we say so.

 What Makes a Board Beginner-Friendly